Access Tucson

 Access Tucson was a public access station located in Tucson, Arizona operated by The Tucson Community Cable Corporation.
 The station was started in 1984 by founder and president Sam Behrend.
 The station was originally located at 124 E. Broadway and focused on a variety shows from local matters, politics and religious issues.
 Its funding came from a combination of public, educational and government access television (PEG) support from the local cable television provider, fees for classes and membership, donations and fundraising efforts.

-In 1991, the channel aired the controversial program The Great Satan At Large from the late Lou Perfidio (1963-2006), whose program contained, among other sights, chroma-keyed videos of Adolf Hitler, under-age strippers, and jesters who publicly masturbated.
+In 1991, the channel aired the controversial program The Great Satan At Large from the late Lou Perfidio (1963–2006), whose program contained, among other sights, chroma-keyed videos of Adolf Hitler, under-age strippers, and jesters who publicly masturbated.
 Perfidio and the show's producer were suspended for 90 days following hearings from the Pima County and City Attorney offices that the program was "obscene".
 The program never returned to the air again.
 Lou Perfidio died of MRSA, pneumonia and high blood pressure in 2006.

 The "Ari Louis Show", hosted by Jewish TV host Ari Louis, came on the air in 2002.
 Louis received a variety of antisemitic slurs and other crank calls.
 Louis's show started receiving regular character calls such as the Wolfman (an imitation of Wolfman Jack), Elmo (who was an imitation of Elmo from Sesame Street), and Kody, a regular into all Access Tucson shows who insisted Louis's show was the best.

-Many local documentaries, features and art programs were produced by the Company and independent member producers over the years.
+Many local documentaries, features and art programs were produced by the company and independent member producers over the years.
 Programs including a soap opera called "Sunset Years", "Harrigan Afterhours", and "Local Matters", a local news magazine that specialized in promoting City activities and not-for-profit awareness.
+Another show, "Karaoke Nights" highlighted karaoke singers in the Tucson nightlife scene.
 In 2011 they were voted Best in Tucson "Best local TV Station that needs your support."
 They received many W.A.V.E. awards over 30 years of cablecasting and the station was considered one of the best Community Media stations in the Country in the early 2000s.
 Other popular shows included "Astrology with Tony", and "EcoTimes Update".